drunkard/ceph-readable-doc/html/_sources/mgr/orchestrator_modules.rst.txt

 ------------------------

 All methods that read or modify the state of the system can potentially be long running.
-To handle that, all such methods return a *Completion* object.
-Orchestrator modules must implement the *process* method: this takes a list of completions, and is responsible for checking if they're finished, and advancing the underlying operations as needed.
+Therefore the module needs to schedule those operations.

 Each orchestrator module implements its own underlying mechanisms for completions.
 This might involve running the underlying operations